RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 ## Step 2: Create a group and assign the application

-Now that your SAML IdP is configured, you need to create an OKta group and assign users to the Redis Cloud application.
+Now that your SAML IdP is configured, create an Okta group and assign users to the Redis Cloud application.

 ### Create the group

-1. In the left-hand menu, select on **Directory > Groups**, then select **Add group**.
+1. In the left menu, select **Directory > Groups**, then select **Add group**.

     {{<image filename="images/rc/saml/okta_saml_group_1.png" alt="" >}}{{</image>}}